 Nestled on the northern rim of Tower Hill State Reserve, Koroit is named after the Koroitch Gundidj people who occupied the area for thousands of years.
 Rich volcanic soils lured men of the land.
 In the 1840s and 50s Irish immigrant farmers settled here, many as small grain and potato farmers who ‘took their produce down the slope to Warrnambool’.

 The township grew, naturally taking on the lively character and culture of the settlers’ Irish homeland.
 Today’s Koroit honours its strong Irish catholic heritage.
 It flavours every aspect of life, from architecture and hospitality to a proudly close-knit community.
 While dairying has taken over many of the original potato fields, farming is still the mainstay.

-Stroll or cycle along the main street, wandering into the side streets, and you’ll find Irish charm at every turn.
+Stroll or cycle along the main street Commercial Road and enjoy local produce, tasty eateries, quirky shops and a drink or two at local watering holes.
+As you wander the streets, you’ll find Irish charm at every turn.

 A window to a bygone era.
 The Koroit railway station began operations in 1889.
 Though train services ceased in 1977, the building remains a brilliant backdrop to a family friendly precinct that’s definitely worth making time to explore.

 Just for fun: cross the old railway track via the railway signal lights, an authentic tribute to railway nostalgia.
 Let the little ones run free at the railway themed adventure playground.
 For the bigger kids?
 Head to the outdoor exercise circuit, skate park, basketball half court and BBQ area.